cjacker/opensource-toolchain-bouffalo-lab/README.md

 **NOTE 2**, you may already know, the 64bit toolchain is able to generate 32bit codes.

 ## T-Head XuanTie RISC-V linux gcc [Optional]

+**If you want to work with C906 Linux, you may need this toolchain.
+It can be ignored now**

 T-Head provide RISC-V 64bit linux toolchain (gcc v10.2.0), it can be download from [here](https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1663142514282/Xuantie-900-gcc-linux-5.10.4-glibc-x86_64-V2.6.1-20220906.tar.gz).